mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

     * behaviour of each actor is allowed to change
         * is caused by a modification to the state of the actor, replacing the original behaviour with a new one
-* example
-    * list of data that must go through heavy computation
-        * break the list into several sublists
-        * give sublists to worker actors for processing
-        * no guarantee of results order - assign numbers to tasks

 ## actor framework implementation
 * four components: